Shirley91/120-Data-Science-Interview-Questions/statistical-inference.md

   - MANOVA to compare different means
 #### 2. What might be the benefits of running an A/A test, where you have two buckets who are exposed to the exact same product?
   - Verify the sampling algorithm is random.
+  - Setting a baseline conversion rate for future A/B test
+  - Deciding the minimum sample size
 #### 3. What would be the hazards of letting users sneak a peek at the other bucket in an A/B test?
-  - The user might not act the same suppose had they not seen the other bucket.
+  - This would invalidate the results: the user might not act the same suppose had they not seen the other bucket.
 You are essentially adding additional variables of whether the user peeked the other bucket, which are not random across groups.
 #### 4. What would be some issues if blogs decide to cover one of your experimental groups?
   - Same as the previous question.
 The above problem can happen in larger scale.
+The blogs would skew the results.
 #### 5. How would you conduct an A/B test on an opt-in feature?
-  - Ask someone for more details.
+  - Ask someone for more details (what you are providing the users in exchange for their opt-in).
 #### 6. How would you run an A/B test for many variants, say 20 or more?
   - one control, 20 treatment, if the sample size for each group is big enough.
   - Ways to attempt to correct for this include changing your confidence level (e.g. Bonferroni Correction) or doing family-wide tests before you dive in to the individual metrics (e.g. Fisher's Protected LSD).